Martchus/tageditor/README.md

           warnings and critical messages when those files are truncated or have a broken index.

 ## Text encoding / unicode support
-1. It is possible to set the preferred encoding used *within* the tags via CLI option ``--encoding`` and in the GUI settings.
+1. It is possible to set the preferred encoding used *within* the tags via CLI option `--encoding` and in the GUI settings.
-   * However, in the GUI this only affects visible fields.
-In the CLI only specified fields are affected.
-So reencoding all text fields is currently not supported.
+   * In the GUI this only affects visible fields.
+In the CLI this only affects specified fields.
+     Reencoding all text fields is currently not supported.
    * The option is ignored (with a warning) when the specified encoding is not supported by the tag format.
 2. The CLI assumes all arguments to be UTF-8 encoded (no matter which preferred encoding is specified)